Recognised bachelor dentistry degree (BChD or BDS equivalent).

 Postgraduate experience equivalent to at least two years full-time clinical practice for all new graduates, and at least 1 year immediately prior to the commencement of the course for graduates of 3 years or more.

-Graduates seeking a Certificate of Completion of Specialist Training (CCST), to be eligible to register on the General Dental Council’s (GDC) Specialist Lists, must be accepted onto the course as a Specialist Registrar (StR) with an NTN (National Training Number).
-Providing all necessary requirements are met, they are then eligible to undertake training for the relevant Royal College Memberships.
+Graduates seeking a Certificate of Completion of Specialist Training (CCST), to be eligible to register on the General Dental Council's (GDC) Specialist Lists, must be accepted onto the course as a Specialist Registrar (StR) aith an NTN (Nationa Training Number), this only applied to home students who are registered with GDC.
+Providing all necessary requirements are met, they are then eligible to undertake the Royal College Memberships examination (Mpaeds Dent).
+The overseas students who wish to be eligible to sit the MPaed Dent examination, are advised to apply for the three year Professional doctorate programme.
+You can apply here

 English language requirements